 - Set the status to Closed.
 Some customers have also created a status called KB Article and made this a “closed” status – so the ticket is actually closed, but labeled as a KB Article.
 You can learn more about ticket status here.

-- For an internal Knowledge Base article, leave “Visible to Customers” unchecked.
-To give your customers access to the article, check the box for “Visible to Customers”
+- Decide your visibility.
+For an internal Knowledge Base article, leave “Visible” unchecked.
+To give your customers access to the article from the Customer Hub, check the box for “Visible”

 - Check the box for “Knowledge Base”.
 Once you check Knowledge Base, choose the optional category/subcategory.